kolecki4/moogplusplus/README.md

 ### 3. Run INSTALL.sh
 - If you installed GSL using apt, you can run INSTALL.sh as is.

-- If you installed GSL using Homebrew, change line 5 of INSTALL.sh to the following:
+- If you installed GSL using Homebrew, change line 9 of INSTALL.sh to the following:
-   - `g++ RunAbundanceOnGoodLines.cpp -o RunAbundanceOnGoodLines -lgsl -lgslcblas -O2 -Wall -std=c++20 -I/opt/homebrew/include -L/opt/homebrew/lib`
+   - `gppargs="-I/opt/homebrew/include -L/opt/homebrew/lib"`

 - Otherwise, you're on your own determining where GSL was installed to.
-Change line 5 of INSTALL.sh to be identical to above.
+Change line 9 of INSTALL.sh to be identical to above.
 Then, change the -I flag to point to your include folder and change the -L flag to point to your lib folder

 - If you are running Mac OS with a conda environment activated (as in, you see "(base)" listed on your command line), you must `conda deactivate` before you run the install script.
 You can safely `conda activate` afterwards.

--sudo apt install glibc
--sudo apt upgrade gfortran
--sudo apt upgrade g++
--brew install coreutils on mac
--unit tests to check each par
--conda deactivate before you install, then conda activate -remove *.o files from github
--Mac OS install XCode

 ## Running MOOG++